 Our web design team has been using the Adobe Muse software now for the past few months, also known as the graphic designer’s favourite web-building app, to create wireframes for clients’ prospective websites.

 Muse’s engineering director, Joe Shankar, says “We’re going to change the way websites are built for graphic designers.”

 Using this high impact web design software reflects the recent notion that the creative process for web design is moving to online.
 Wireframes are being displayed online, digitally, rather than in a PDF format or printed.

-For Rooster, the benefits of this transition is that it makes our client’s designs easily accessible, as they can now view their new website structure as how the final website will appear.
+For Rooster, the benefits of this transition are that it makes our client’s designs easily accessible, as they can now view their new website structure as to how the final website will appear.

 This system allows our clients to view the frame of their website within a browser, right from the start of the design process.
 This provides our client with a full viewer experience, in which they can get a feel of the end product from the get go.

 “Using Muse for wireframes has many positives for both me as the designer and the client.
 Seeing the initial structure of the website online and navigating as you would on the final product, gives both me and the client a much better understanding and grasp of the website at an early stage.”

 Seeing their designs within a browser communicates the scale and proportions of the project to our client, compared to viewing them within a document where the perspective isn’t correct.